Bournemouth 7’s is the largest sport and music festival in the world!

-There is camping and even glamping available at Bournemouth 7’s.
+There is camping and even glamping availableat Bournemouth 7’s.
 As I used to live in Bournemouth as a student I never actually camped but I can imagine like at any festival the rules are the same.
 Pitch a tent, alcohol is limited or forbidden in the campsite, no fires or bbq’s and bag searches are the norm.
-As I haven’t camped at 7’s before I can’t say where is best to camp, but I do have some useful tips for getting the best spot for those that might be popping their festival cherry or just need some advice.
+As I haven’t camped at 7’s before, I have only glamped, I can’t say where is best to camp, but I do have some useful tips for getting the best spot for those that might be popping their festival cherry or just need some advice.
 Rule wise… I would advise checking on their website.

 Also, be aware that those that don’t have a camping ticket cannot enter the campsite, even if you know people camping and just want to say hello.
 The campsite is exclusive to those with camping tickets, so just arrange to meet your friends inside the main arena.

 Once I left uni at Bournemouth I stayed in a hotel, it was actually cheaper per person than camping and much, much more comfortable.
 I stayed at the Premier Inn, and I must admit it was perfect.
-A 10-minute taxi from the festival, big double room with en-suite and opposite a 24-hour Sainsbury’s, it was by far the best choice of accommodation.
+A 10-minute taxi from the festival, big double room with en-suite and opposite a 24-hour Sainsbury’s, it was by far the best choice of off-site accommodation.
+The other option is of course to camp in style and Glamp at Bournemouth 7’s – which actually costs the same as an off-site hotel!
 A lot of people choose to stay at the hotels in town, which although seems great, and means you are close to the beach and the hustle and bustle of Bournemouth Town centre, it means a very long and expensive taxi ride every day to the festival.
 It also means that if you just want to pop back after playing sport for a shower, or if you forget something you have at least a 30-minute taxi ride back to your hotel!
 Not ideal!
 It also means that parking at the hotel if your travelling by car can be very limited and/or expensive.
 The hotels outside of town seem to have more freely available parking.

 A word of warning, taxi companies book up very quickly as you can imagine.
 30,000 people all going to the same venue which is really only easily accessible by car or shuttle bus, means taxi companies will be chockablock with bookings.